 Get concrete, not abstract

 Just because you’re not currently aware of concrete options doesn’t mean they don’t exist.
 Simply taking the time to identify a handful of real possibilities can mean the world of difference for your peace of mind.
-A good first step could be to join and mingle in Triplebyte's HackerJobs Slack community dedicated to helping those recently impacted by layoffs.
+A good first step could be to join and mingle in the Triplebyte Community, which is dedicated to helping jobseekers and working software engineers connect and share professional and educational experiences and information.
 Beyond that, be sure to check in with your usual network of colleagues and former employers/clients.
 Finally, begin to take some cursory looks at jobs boards.

 You don't have to worry about digging up great options or even good options to start with, and you’re not obligated to take any of them.
 Just put everything you find on a list, and prioritize that list as you go so you can see you’re not trapped.
 You’ll feel at least a dash more empowered when you do.